In this section, we’ll look at passing Authorization and Authentication information in our requests, by accessing the GitHub REST API.

 Generating access token

-- Login to GitHub account
+- Login to the GitHub account.

-- Goto your personal access tokens page and click on generate new token
+- Goto your personal access tokens page and click on “Generate new token”.

-- Select tokens (classic)
+- Select tokens (classic).

-- Specify the note as "Hoppscotch API" so that you can remember why you created it
+- Specify the note as “Hoppscotch API” so that you can remember why you created it.

 - Under the “Select scopes” section only check